Introduction

 How can I tell if my honey has been affected by a reaction?

-Look for changes in color, texture, or smell, which may indicate that the honey has been compromised.
+Changes in color, texture, or smell can signal that the honey may have been compromised.